Registration is open in mid-June to students new to our programs.

 Performance Class – 16+ years old ~ contact the office to audition

 This class is designed to meet the needs of those students with a keen interest in performance.
 Students will rehearse and perform a one-act play throughout the course of the term.
 Students will also be responsible for all design elements of the production including set, lights, costumes, props, as well as advertising and publicity.
 There will be two hours of rehearsal per week.
-Performances as part of the Theatre BC Fraser Valley Zone Festival in May and the CSOPA Spring Festival in June.
+Performances as part of the Theatre BC Fraser Valley Zone Festival and the CSOPA Spring Festival in May.
 Students will receive individual Theatre BC Memberships as part of this course.
 This course deals with mature subject matter.

 Mainstage Production – 12-18 years old By Audition Only

 Each year CSOPA mounts a professional musical theatre production giving focus and real life training to our senior students age 12-18.
-Auditions for roles in our January production of “Addams Family” have already taken place.
-(In order to audition for the next show, you must be a current student at CSOPA.)
+Prerequisite to auditions, students must have taken a class at CSOPA.

 Students learn all aspects of performing in a professional theatrical production on a professional stage.
 The actors prepare the acting, dance and vocals components of the show for five months with our professional artistic director, music director and choreographer.
 CSOPA also hires a professional designers for our set, lighting, sound and costumes.